oess/openmm_orion/docs/source/mddatarecord.rst

     md_set_up_state = md_record.get_stage_state(stg_name=stage_names[0])

     # Extract the Parmed Structure from the md record and synchronize the
-    # positions, velocities and box data to the stage state
+    # positions, velocities and box data to the selected stage state
     pmd_structure = md_record.get_parmed(sync_stage_name=stage_names[2])

     # Extract the OEMol system flask from the record and its title